 I first arrived in Oludeniz sometime in May 1995 my partner had booked us a holiday there.
 We arrived very late at night after a journey which seemed like hours in torrential rain.
 The Gocek tunnel which opened in 2006 makes the journey much easier now.

 The tourist season has only just started.
-We were shown to our room was small and basic.
-Tired and wet I lay down to try and get some sleep, it was around 5am.
+Upon arrival one of the hotel staff showed us to our room was small and basic.
+Tired and wet I lay down to try and get some sleep, it was around 3 or 4am.

 After grabbing only an a hour or so sleep.
-I was awoken by the call to prayer and so decided to go outside for a walk. while everyone else was sleeping.
+The early morning call to prayer awoke me and so I decided to go outside for a walk. while everyone else was sleeping.
 It had just stopped raining and the sun was just coming out. the tops of the hills surrounding Oludeniz were just beginning to be lit up with the morning sun.
-The roads were not tiled back then so I walked down avoiding the mud and puddles to get to the seafront.
+The roads were not tiled back then.
+So I walked down the road avoiding the mud and puddles to get to the seafront.
 Arriving at night I had no idea what Oludeniz or Turkey looked like.
-I certainly was not expecting a a view of the most beautiful Mediterranean coastline set against the backdrop of huge snow tipped mountains.
+I certainly was not expecting a view of the mediterranian coastline with a beautiful turquoise sea set against the backdrop of huge snow tipped mountains.

 Oludeniz Beach Front